-My organization is eligible to apply for both the Humanities Initiatives at Colleges and Universities and the Humanities Initiatives at Community College programs.
+My organization is eligible to apply to more than one Humanities Initiatives program.
 Which Humanities Initiatives program is right for our institution?

 There are five separate Humanities Initiatives programs.

 Any U.S. accredited public or 501(c)(3) private institution of higher education can apply to Humanities Initiatives at Colleges and Universities.
 The other four programs are limited to certain eligible institutions: Historically Black Colleges and Universities, Hispanic-Serving Institutions, Tribal Colleges and Universities, and Community Colleges.